Customer Lifecycle Marketing Introduction

 You can also leverage Revenue Cycle Explorer (RCE) to report on your RCM.
 This will give you things like conversion rates, velocity, average age, and other leading indicators.
 I recommend creating versions of these reports that are specific to Customer Marketing.
 Check these reports often during the first month.

-Set Executive Expectations
+Set Executive Expectations For Lifecycle Marketing

 With all the investment of human capital and systems to make this project hum, it won’t be long before your boss or your boss’s boss asks the question: Is it working?
 What’s the ROI of this project?